11.1.6. Threat Model for Firmware Handoff

 Verify the checksum before consuming a TL.

-Note that this mitigation does not stop an attacker from altering the data and and recalculating the checksum; checksums only help detect data corruption.
+Note that this mitigation does not stop an attacker from altering the data and recalculating the checksum; checksums only help detect data corruption.

 13